Consuelo Araújo

-Consuelo Araújo Noguera (1 August 1940 – 30 September 2001), also known as "La Cacica", was a Colombian politician, writer and self-taught journalist.
+Consuelo Inés Araújo Noguera (1 August 1940 – 30 September 2001), also known as "La Cacica", was a Colombian politician, writer and self-taught journalist.
 Her nickname was given by a fellow journalist colleague for her tenacity and determination to achieve goals and leadership.

 Her most notable achievement was the creation of one of the most important cultural and musical events of Colombia, the Vallenato Legend Festival, which promoted her beloved Vallenato music.

-She was kidnapped by the FARC 24 September 2001 in the outskirts of Valledupar and was killed six days later by this guerrilla to prevent her from being rescued by the Colombian Army on 30 September 2001 during a heavy military operation.
+She was kidnapped by the FARC on 24 September 2001 on the outskirts of Valledupar and was killed six days later by this guerrilla group to prevent her from being rescued by the Colombian Army on 30 September 2001 during a heavy military operation.

-Early years
+Early life

-She was the youngest of nine siblings.
+Consuelo Inés Araújo Noguera was born on August 1, 1940, in Valledupar, Cesar, Colombia, the youngest of nine siblings.
 Her father, Santander Araújo, was a respected politician, militant and regional leader of the Liberal Party around Valledupar, whose firm character largely influenced his daughter.

-She went to in a government public nursery school and subsequently attended Escuela Tercera para Niñas.
+She went to a government public nursery school and subsequently attended Escuela Tercera para Niñas.
 She then transferred to the Colegio Nariño Middle School and later to the Nuestra Señora del Carmen.
 She attended high school at the Colegio de la Sagrada Familia.

-At the age of fifteen, she dropped out of high school and started to work as a bankteller to help pay for the schooling of three of her older brothers.
+At the age of fifteen, she dropped out of high school and started to work as a bank teller to help pay for the schooling of three of her older brothers.
 During this period she also spent her spare time reading and self-educating.

-Journalist, writer and politician
+Career

+Journalist and writer

-Largely self-educated, she was committed to become a freelance journalist and writer.
+Largely self-educated, Araújo was committed to becoming a freelance journalist and writer.
 She started as a writer for a national newspaper El Espectador, also writing a column called "La Carta Vallenata" (The Vallenata letter), published for 22 years in the same newspaper.
 She also collaborated with RCN Radio and RCN TV networks, and El Heraldo, a Barranquilla newspaper between 1988 and 1989.
 Between 1984 and 1985 she worked as a reporter in Valledupar for the Noticiero del Medio Día, a national news show.
-She also and predominantly worked as a radiohost for her own show La Cacica Contesta on Radio Guatapuri, a radio station in Valledupar owned by her family.
+She also worked as a radio host for her own show La Cacica Contesta on Radio Guatapuri, a radio station in Valledupar owned by her family.

+Politician

-Always a defender of the unprotected and poor, she was a harsh critic of local governments' and politician's abuses of power and advocated for women empowerment, but most of all she was devoted to the local customs and culture of Valledupar.
-This devotion for people pushed her to run for the governorship of the Department of Cesar but lost; she later became Minister of Culture for the Colombian government during Conservative president Andrés Pastrana's term.
+Always a defender of the unprotected and poor, Araújo was a harsh critic of local governments' and politicians' abuses of power and advocated women empowerment, but most of all she was devoted to the local customs and culture of Valledupar.
+This devotion for people pushed her to run for the governorship of the Department of Cesar, which she lost; she later became Minister of Culture for the Colombian government during Conservative president Andrés Pastrana's term.